ibm-cloud-docs/databases-for-mongodb-gen2/howto-resources-scaling.md

 ## Review current resources and hosting model
 {: #review-resources-api}
 {: api}
-(--needs confirmations)

 The _Foundation endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
 Use it with the `/groups` endpoint if you need to manage or automate scaling programmatically.

-To view the current and scalable resources on a deployment, use the [/deployments/{id}/groups](https://cloud.ibm.com/apidocs/cloud-databases-api#get-currently-available-scaling-groups-from-a-depl) endpoint. (-- API doc link needs to be updated once the new page is ready)
+To view the current and scalable resources on a deployment, use the [/deployments/{id}/groups]((/docs/databases-for-mongodb-gen2?topic=databases-for-mongodb-gen2-api)) endpoint.

 ```sh
 curl -X GET https://api.{region}.databases.cloud.ibm.com/v5/ibm/deployments/{id}/groups -H 'Authorization: Bearer <>' \